siestaw/Laterna/README.md

        -H "Authorization: $TOKEN"
 ```

-> [!TIP]
-> Response with the newly assigned ID.
+ℹ️ Response with the newly assigned ID.
 The ID will always be the next available one

 #### Delete a controller